MantaRayMedia/gists/Lando/Commands.md

 # Update lando
 ## Ubuntu
-Command will automatically grab the latest version of lando and install it.
+Command will automatically grab the latest version of lando and installs it.

 ```
 lando-update () {